-In this chapter, the various software tools used to fulfil the particular functions rated by their importance and quality are shown.
-The importance is depicted horizontally, whereas the ratings (quality) are depicted vertically.
-The importance range goes from 1 (low) to 4 (high), while the rating goes from 1 (poor) to 5 (excellent).
-The size of the bubble indicates the number of answers that we got regarding that particular tool.
-The larger the circle, the more answers that we got for the tool.
-The smaller circles represent some tools that may be below or above average but bear in mind that this is based on the opinion of a smaller set of respondents only.
+This section shows the various software tools used to fulfil the particular functions rated by their importance and quality.
+The importance is depicted horizontally, whereas the ratings (quality) are shown vertically.
+The importance ranges from 1 (low) to 4 (high), while the rating goes from 1 (poor) to 5 (excellent).
+The size of the bubble indicates the number of answers given regarding that particular tool.
+The larger the circle, the more answers were provided for that tool.
+The smaller circles represent some tools that may be below or above average, however, this is based on the opinion of a smaller set of respondents only.
 We suggest taking into account the bigger bubbles or the ones with the same/similar relative sizes in any comparison.